joelhof/adventofcode/adventofcode/README.md

 # adventofcode

-A Clojure library designed to ... solve the 2017 Advent of Code problems, see http://adventofcode.com/2017 for problem descriptions.
+A Clojure library designed to ... solve the 2017 and 2018 Advent of Code problems, see http://adventofcode.com for problem descriptions.

 ## Usage